Liver And Gallbladder Damp Heat TCM Pattern Connections

 Below you will find various relationships to the concept of and potential approaches for liver and gallbladder damp heat.

-Liver And Gallbladder Damp Heat is one of many possible underlying factors from a TCM perspective for health issues, such as alcoholic liver disease, alcoholism, athlete's foot (tinea pedis), chronic cholecystitis, coma, cystitis, dermatitis, eczema, epilepsy (seizure), gallstones (cholelithiasis), gastritis, gastroenteritis, gingivitis, gonorrhea, hepatitis (b or c), herpes, hypercortisolism, hypochondriac pain, impotence (erectile dysfunction), insomnia, leukemia, leukorrhea, morning sickness, mumps, pancreatic cancer, pancreatitis, peptic ulcer, prostatitis, pyelonephritis, raynaud's disease, rheumatoid arthritis (ra), sciatica, scleroderma, spermatorrhea, thyroiditis, tonsillitis, toothache, tremor, trigeminal neuralgia, urinary tract infection (uti) among others, often involving layered combinations of issues.
+Liver And Gallbladder Damp Heat is one of many possible underlying factors from a TCM perspective for health issues such as alcoholic liver disease, alcoholism, athlete's foot (tinea pedis), chronic cholecystitis, coma, cystitis, dermatitis, eczema, epilepsy (seizure), gallstones (cholelithiasis), gastritis, gastroenteritis, gingivitis, gonorrhea, hepatitis (b or c), herpes, hypercortisolism, hypochondriac pain, impotence (erectile dysfunction), insomnia, leukemia, leukorrhea, morning sickness, mumps, pancreatic cancer, pancreatitis, peptic ulcer, prostatitis, pyelonephritis, raynaud's disease, rheumatoid arthritis (ra), sciatica, scleroderma, spermatorrhea, thyroiditis, tonsillitis, toothache, tremor, trigeminal neuralgia, and/or urinary tract infection (uti).

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, liver and gallbladder damp heat is referenced in the following acupuncture protocol sections:

 Some acupuncture points are considered "empirically" related to a specific diagnostic patter or condition.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure: